gka/canvid/README.md

 # canvid.js

-**canvid** is a tiny library for playback of relatively short videos on canvas elements.
+**canvid** is a tiny dependency free library for playback of relatively short videos on canvas elements.

 * **Why not just use HTML5 video?**
   Because you can't embed and autoplay HTML5 videos on iOS!
 Yeah, that sucks.